What is the base rate?

 The Bank of England base rate sometimes referred to as ‘base rate’ or ‘interest rate’ is the single most important interest rate in the UK.
 It influences the interest rate paid to high street banks and the rates that these banks charge people to borrow money or earn on their savings.

-Will this increase affect my mortgage repayments?
+Will an increase affect my mortgage repayments?

 When, and if, your mortgage repayments are affected by the interest rate change will depend on what type of mortgage you have and if you have a mortgage deal, when your current deal ends.